ryansukale/batarang/README.md

 ##### createRouter(routes)
 Creates a `router` object from a hash of named routes i.e. your sitemap.
 Named routes let you access the url patterns of your application all throughout your code by simply using a name and offload the actual url construction with parameters and query strings to the `router.get` method.

+**router.get(pathName, [options], [config])**
+- pathName: The name of the route you want to retrieve from the sitemap.
+- options: A hash of of the structure {params, query}.
+It uses `createUrl` as documented above to generate the final URL.
+- config: The optional configuration that will be passed to `createUrl` for transforming options.query and options.params.
+See `createUrl` for more details.

 ```js
 const router = createRouter({